OCR-D/ocrd_olena/README.md

 make deps-ubuntu
 ```

-...will try to install the required packages on Ubuntu 18.04.
-(Newer releases or other systems based on `automake>1.15` and `GCC>7` will need adjustments.)
+...will try to install the required packages on Ubuntu.

 ## Installation